 Now we completely understand why authentication is failing when we run the script.
 In our example there are 2 HTTP requests for Sign In flow.
 First one is for accessing Sign In screen and in second request we pass User credentials and p_auth as parameters.
 Let’s look at the response of First request.

 As you can see we are getting fresh p_auth value from the response of 1st request every-time.
 So, why don’t we extract the value from the response of 1st request and pass it on to 2nd request?
 This mechanism is called Correlation.
 In Correlation we fetch the dynamic value from response and supply to subsequent requests.
 We will achieve Correlation by using Regular Expression Extractor in our example.
+Click This Link to have complete understanding of Correlation in JMeter.

 Below are the steps to achieve Correlation with use of Regular Expression Extractor: